iVeia/meta-iveia/README.md

 See [Xilinx's instructions](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841862/Install+and+Build+with+Xilinx+Yocto) for more information about the meta-xilinx layer and build process.

-iVeia provides two primary targets `iveia-boot` and `iveia-image-*`, described in the next section.
+iVeia provides the primary target `iveia-image-*`, described in the next section.

 iVeia follows the Xilinx tools in regards to supported OS versions, currently including Ubuntu 16.04 and 18.04.